ahm3dhany/CTF-write-ups/CyberTalents/Web Security/Easy/Admin has the power/README.md

 ### The Solution:

-- View page source -> `<!-- TODO: remove this line ,  for maintenance purpose use this info (user:support password:x34245323)-->`
+- View page source:
+`<!-- TODO: remove this line ,  for maintenance purpose use this info (user:support password:x34245323)-->`
 - Logon with support
-- Change cookie role value to `admin` -> reload
+- Change cookie role value to `admin` => reload

 ### The flag:
 `hiadminyouhavethepower`